Updated 10 April 2025

 Ask for a home tour

 A home tour is super helpful for knowing where everything lives.
 From the pet’s treat tin to the fuse box and water valves, make sure you know where things are.
-Get clued-up on the WiFi or and get a demonstration on how to use the remote controls.
+Get clued-up on the WiFi, internet provider (and what to do if it goes down), any streaming services available, audio systems you should know about and of course, get a demonstration on how to use the remote controls.

 Guest policies